 “My goal is to send something in writing to the mayor of the city,” says Marta.
 “Attach the analytics and say: ‘Look, a hundred neighbors have reported this smell during this period,’ so that the authorities know that this is not something that we make up, but there is proof, there is evidence from the map.”

-Lucrezia Lozza is a freelance journalist and documentary maker, specialising in social and environmental issues.
+Lucrezia Lozza is a freelance journalist and documentary maker, specializing in social and environmental issues.
 She writes in English and Italian.
-Her work has been published by City Monitor, Earth Island Journal, and Lifegate, among others.
+She has worked as a staff journalist for Reuters and reported for international media such as The Independent, Raconteur, Earth Island Journal and Equal Times.